Equinnax711/Danny-s-Diner-Case-Study/README.md

   <img width="1000" src="https://github.com/Equinnax711/Dannys-Diner-Case-Study/blob/d1f1184738ddfa2e3ea176b1438989b165beede5/Pictures/Q8%20table%202.jpg">
 </p>

+Conlusion:
+- Customer A bought 2 items and spent a total of 25 dollars.
+- Customer B bought 3 items and spent a total of 40 dollars.
+- Customer C never became a member.

 ### 9. If each $1 spent equates to 10 points and sushi has a 2x points multiplier — how many points would each customer have?
 ~~~ruby
 WITH points AS